 "You know the principles of the whole thing aren't that bad, international co-operation and bonds, celebration of the education system..."
-Lysander murmured whilst he scanned the article over James' shoulder.
+Lysander murmured, scanning the article over James' shoulder.

 At the sound of Dominique's disbelieving snort he quirked a brow but James beat him to a response.
 "Come off it, Dom, it's not that bad of an idea.
-Could be fun even," James said wistfully.
-His head, Dominique suspected, was probably swimming with visions of clasping the Triwizard Cup as he stood on a podium before his adoring fans.
-So much for Gryffindors not being morons...
+Could be fun even," he said wistfully.
+James' head, Dominique suspected, was swimming with visions of himself clasping the Triwizard Cup as he stood on a podium in the middle of his adoring fans.

 "You," she said, grabbing another Cauldron Cake and tossing the wrapper atop the heaped pile, "are barking."
 Eyeing the growing mound and looking incredibly like their mother, Victoire warned her sister to slow down before she gave herself a stomach ache, to which James muttered something sounding suspiciously close to 'would serve her right.'